arcus/education_modules/quality_assurance_template.md

   * [ ] Prerequisites listed
   * [ ] Learning objectives linked from learning_objectives YAML rather than rewritten
 * [ ] All sections following Overview have content (no pages with just header and no additional text / media material).
-* [ ] All quizzes start with a level 2 or 3 header structured as "Quiz: label" where "label" is a short (~ 1-2 words) description of the content covered in the question(s).
+* [ ] All quizzes start with a level 2 or 3 header.
+If there is only one quiz in the module, it is labelled "Quiz", or if there are multiple, each header is structured as "Quiz: label" where "label" is a short (~ 1-2 words) description of the content covered in the question(s).
 E.g., "Quiz: Scatterplots"
 * [ ] Educational content ends with a section of additional resources
 * [ ] Final section is Feedback.
   * [ ] Learning objectives linked from YAML rather than rewritten